Zwogli/videoflix-backend/README.md

 -   Upstream should work in the backgrouund.
 -   Deleting file, all diffrent files from the same video must deleted
 -   Change video size by streaming, if the datastrem bad
+-   Automatic creation of a thumpnail when uploading